I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 I got to say; I got pretty lucky having these incredible karsts with the most amazing beach backdrop right in my backyard.
 I lived in Krabi for over a year and had the opportunity to go climbing quite a few times!

 Railay and Tonsai are the two hot spots featuring hundreds of routes varying in difficulty.
 Even chilling on the beach of Tonsai you can look over and see climbers harrowing some pretty gnarly boulders and rocks.

 A few of the spots I got to climb at require you to hike up a bit which makes for even more adrenaline-pumping time as you’re already off to a high start!
 Some climbs might even involve jumping off the rock wall to a stalactite.
 Can we say, “hell yeah!”

 It’s pretty hard to describe the intensity needed to get your body up these rocks, especially if you’re like me and have jelly noodle arms.
 Despite not having the upper body strength I desired, it didn’t stop me from trying pretty difficult but rewarding climbs.

 After clambering up you can chill up top in a small crater or on a boulder and gaze upon the beaches, the longtail boats passing, and your teeny tiny friends below cheering you on.

 There are plenty of rock climbing shops, but if you just hang out for a while and make some friends who are rock climbers, I’m sure they’d let you tag along just as long as you rented the gear.

 No matter what, I’d suggest trying out climbing in Krabi, it’s a once in a lifetime experience!

-May to October is rainy season, but really, anytime is fine as even during the rainy season as there are plenty of pockets of sun if you have some time to hang around.
+May to October is the rainy season, but really, anytime is fine as even during the rainy season as there are plenty of pockets of the sun if you have some time to hang around.